We needed to rejuvenate our boat windows or else we were going to have to replace them. The pictures just don’t show the full difference.

 Friends aboard another Gemini told us how they’d restored their windows – a long, multi-step process – and, admittedly, theirs are totally clear now.
 But our priority now is to get the boat back in the water and I had just a few hours of “waiting time” between other higher-priority projects.
 I was looking for an 80% solution with 20% of the effort.

-Last winter when spent ten days aboard Beagle Knot (they’re now offering fully crewed charters), LaDonna told me how she’d “unclouded” their windows with a product called Prism Polish.
+Last winter when spent ten days aboard Beagle Knot, LaDonna told me how she’d “unclouded” their windows with a product called Prism Polish.
 So I got some.

 Yesterday, I used it on our windows.
 Both Dave and I are amazed at the difference – and it didn’t take a lot of time or effort, to be honest.
 To be sure, the windows aren’t 100% perfect – there’s still a bit of cloudiness and you can see water streaks on two of them.
 But you can see out the windows, and they’re shiny on the outside.